SiddharthB70/SiddharthB70/README.md

 - 👋 Hi, I’m @SiddharthB70
-- 👀 I’m interested in web development
+- 👀 I’m interested in full stack development
 - 🌱 I’m currently learning web development through the Odin Project
 <!---
 SiddharthB70/SiddharthB70 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.